ABOUT THIS STUDY

 - Have initiated bisphosphonates or approved receptor activator of nuclear factor kappa

-B ligand (RANK L) targeted agents (for example, denosumab) randomization.
+B ligand (RANK L) targeted agents (for example, denosumab) <14 days prior to

 - Active, known or suspected autoimmune diseases including inflammatory bowel disease

 (including ulcerative colitis and Crohn's disease), rheumatoid arthritis, systemic